RNA-FRETools/fretlabel/docs/source/references.rst

  |Hoefling2013|

-Details about the 3'-end labeling (via hydrazide) and the ethenoadenine/cytosine chemistry can be found in the original paper (1) and reviewed in (2)
+Details about the 3'-end labeling (via hydrazide) and the ethenoadenine/cytosine chemistry can be found in the original paper
  M. Zhao, F.D.
 Steffen R. Börner, M. Schaffer, R.K.O.
 Sigel, E. Freisinger, *Nucleic Acids Res.* **2018**, *46*, e13.
  |Zhao2018|

+and have been reviewed in
  F.D.
 Steffen, R. Börner, E. Freisinger, R.K.O.
 Sigel, *CHIMIA* **2019**, *73*, 257-261.
  |Steffen2019|